Find us on Facebook Follow us on Twitter Watch our videos on YouTube View our photostream on Flickr

 What are the Check In/Check Out Times and Procedures?

-Check in for the leadership academy participants is from 3 – 4pm on Monday, July 30, 2012.
-EARLIER CHECK IN WILL NOT BE PERMITTED.
-Participants will be notified in May for exact check in locations and directions.
-Check out for the academy will take place at 4pm on Thursday, August 2, 2012.
-All parents must be prepared to pick up their son or daughter at this time.
-If participants are flying in for the program, we recommend arranging for a flight time of 5:30pm or later on Thursday.
+Check-out for SLA will take place between 3:30 and 4pm on Thursday, July 30, 2020.
+All parents must be prepared to pick up their sons or daughters at this time.
+If participants are flying home, we recommend arranging for a flight time of 5:30pm or later on Thursday.

 Where will I stay?

-All overnight participants will reside in Villanova University residence halls.
+All overnight participants will reside in Fedigan Hall, a Villanova University residence hall.
 The residence halls are air-conditioned and accessed only through a security card.
-Each room involves a traditional set up with two twin beds, dresser and desk.
+Each room has a traditional dorm set-up with two twin beds, dressers and desks.
 Wings are organized by gender.
 There is a shared restroom on each floor with several showers.
+Each individual will likely be assigned a roommate.
+This will be a great opportunity to practice for college.

 If a participant is in need of medical care, the Bryn Mawr Hospital is approximately one and half miles away.
 In addition, there is an urgent care facility approximately two miles away that may be appropriate depending on the illness and the needs of the students.
-Villanova University also has a 24 hour emergency medical response team.
-The application requests medical insurance information be available in case of an emergency.
+Villanova University also has a 24-hour emergency medical response team.
+The application requests medical insurance information is available in case of an emergency.

 Room Keys and Wild Card Policies

 Students are responsible for their room key and Wild Card which serves as their meal card.
 Students will be charged a $65 lost room key fee and a $15 lost Wild Card fee.
-Upon check in students are provided with a Villanova lanyard as a source to hold both items.
-Students are encouraged to wear the lanyard at all times to ensure that both are not lost!
+Upon check in students are provided with a Villanova lanyard to hold both items.
+Students are encouraged to wear the lanyard at all times to ensure that these cards are not lost!

 Policies on Inappropriate Behavior, Smoking and Substance Abuse

-The leadership academy ONLY accepts students that are excited to learn more about themselves, set goals, make a difference and be inspired.
+SLA ONLY accepts students who are excited to learn more about themselves, set goals, make a difference and be inspired.
 Demonstration of inappropriate behavior, use of cigarettes, drugs and alcohol are absolutely not permitted.
-A student will be removed immediately from the program and parents/guardians will need to arrange for transportation from the Villanova University campus.
+A student will be removed immediately from the program and parents/guardians will need to arrange for transportation from Villanova University’s campus.

 Is laundry service available?